-We have an informal approach to organisation with only one “official”, the secretary, who liaises with the national organisation, collects subscriptions, etc. We operate on the basis of mutual assistance and exchange of useful and trivial information, hold irregular meetings and hope to make occasional excursions, such a the recent trip to Wortley Hall for the May day bank holiday weekend.
+We have an informal approach to organisation with only one “official”, the secretary, who liaises with the national organisation, collects subscriptions, etc. We operate on the basis of mutual assistance and exchange of useful and trivial information, hold irregular meetings and hope to make occasional excursions, such as annual trips to Wortley Hall for the May day bank holiday weekend and France for the Dieppe Raid.

 Our principles can be summed up by the slogan of the French revolution: Liberty, Equality, Fraternity.
 Membership is open to all like minded cyclists.